day8/re-frame/docs/WIP/README.md

 Frameworks
-are just pesky overhead at small scale - measure them instead by how they help you tame the complexity of bigger apps, and in this regard re-frame seems to have worked out well.
+are just pesky overhead at small scale - measure them instead by how they help you tame the complexity of bigger apps, and in this regard re-frame has worked out well.
 Some have even praised it effusively.

-Having said that, re-frame remains a work in progress and it falls short in a couple of ways - for example it doesn't work as well as we want with devcards - we're still puzzling over those aspects and we continue tweaking as we go.
+Having said that, re-frame remains a work in progress and it falls short in a couple of ways - for example it doesn't work as well as we'd like with devcards - we're still puzzling over some aspects and tweaking as we go.
+All libraries represent a point in the possible design space, with pros and cons.

-And, yes, it is fast, straight out of the box.
+And, yes, re-frame is fast, straight out of the box.
 And, yes, it has a good testing story.
-And, yes, it works in with figwheel to create a delightful live-coding development story.
+And, yes, it works in with figwheel to create a delightful hot-loading development story.
+And, yes, it has a fun specialist tooling, and a community, and some 3rd part libraries.

 ### Where Do I Go Next?

-Want to see code?
-Want more mental models?
-Read the docs: https://github.com/Day8/re-frame/blob/master/docs/README.md
+**At this point you know 50% of re-frame.**  Sure, there's some detail to fill in, but the core concepts are now known to you.

+Next, you need to do the code walk through in the docs.
+This will take your knowledge to about 80%.
+The final 20% always comes with use and carefully reading the rest of the docs (of which there's a few).

+Docs: <br>
+https://github.com/Day8/re-frame/blob/master/docs/README.md

-Look at the examples:
+Look at the examples: <br>
 https://github.com/Day8/re-frame/tree/master/examples

-Use a template to create your own project: https://github.com/Day8/re-frame-template
+Use a template to create your own project: <br>
+https://github.com/Day8/re-frame-template

-Use these resources:
+Use these resources: <br>
 https://github.com/Day8/re-com
 XXX